mihaigalos/Drivers/AVR/SoftwareUart_v2/README.md

 Uses clock scaling to achieve baudrate.
 Read only fast enough for individual characters.

+**Warning: Cycle accuracy is only guaranteed and successfuly tested on AtTiny85.
+Actual observed bitrate for requested 38400bps is 25200 on AtMega328p.**

 ```
 $ avr-nm --size-sort -C -r --radix=d *.elf